Ras el-Matn: Population

-The town has a population of nearly 10,000 inhabitants who are Druze and Eastern Orthodox Christians.
+The town has a population of nearly 10,000 inhabitants who are Druze.
 This villages is notable for its sense of civic pride.

-Baabda - Louayzeh counted 4846 residents (estimation).
 In the municipal Lebanese elections of 2004, it accounted 7149 registered voters of which 4279 actual voters.

 Ras el-Matn has two schools, one public school and one private school.
 391 students are schooled in the public institution, and 68 are schooled in the private one.

 Heritage

 Ras el-Matn is the birthplace of Lebanese writer Anis Freiha and the scholar ‘Ajaj Nuwayhid.

 Ras el-Matn is home to many great athletes, and the schools participate in Basketball and Football leagues.

 The most notable building inside the town is the historical Serail of the Lam'iyin princess built in 1775.
 The huge building later served as a high school.
 Although damaged and abandoned during the war, one can still appreciate the serail's elegant courtyard and bell tower.
 Restoration work is planned for the near future.

 A natural water spring known as Nabaa Ein el Marj is located found in the lower part of the village.
 Remarkable for its arched façade built in 1472, the plaque recording its construction is still in place.